Do Go On - 483 - The Kidnapping of Alfred The Gorilla

 They're not idiots.

-It was a lot of single entendres in there.
+it was a lot of single

-It was the single horniest episode we've ever done.
+it was the single horniest episode

 Matt, if you don't think that's cute, you're dead inside.

-as a fellow silverback, that just would have been uncomfortable.
+that just would have been uncomfortable.

-So yeah, I think that's fucked.
+So, yeah, I think that's fucked.

-By his third year he had grown a lot and had hit 50 kilos and had become very strong.
+By his third year he had grown a lot and had hit 50 kilos

-He broke a photographer's tripod during his birthday party and after this he was
+He broke a photographer's tripod

-no longer allowed to wander the zoo on his daily walks.
+to wander the zoo on his daily walks.

-Oh he was out loose was he?
+Oh, he was out loose, was he?

-He didn't let him go.
+Yeah, just let him go.

 With a keeper with him.